-ProtonVPN is one of the best VPNs on the market, but there are a couple of things that need improvement.
-For starters, ProtonVPN isn’t able to bypass internet firewalls — so if you live in or are traveling to a country that restricts the internet, ProtonVPN isn’t a good option (ExpressVPN is the best for that).
-I’d also like to see ProtonVPN provide 24/7 live chat and respond to customer support emails quicker.
-Finally, I don’t like ProtonVPN’s tier-based pricing model — most competitors provide the same features on all plans (which usually only differ in the subscription length), whereas ProtonVPN only provides access to all of its tools on its most expensive plans.
+Proton VPN is one of the best VPNs on the market, but there are a couple of things that need improvement.
+For starters, Proton VPN isn’t able to bypass internet firewalls — so if you live in or are traveling to a country that restricts the internet, Proton VPN isn’t a good option (ExpressVPN is the best for that).
+I’d also like to see Proton VPN use RAM-only servers so no user data is ever stored on the hard drive, offer access to browser extensions, include access to a smart DNS to access streaming content on devices that don’t support VPNs, provide 24/7 live chat, and respond to customer support emails quicker.

-ProtonVPN has a free plan and 3 subscription plans that come with a prorated 30-day money-back guarantee.
+Proton VPN has a free plan and monthly and yearly subscription plans that come with a prorated 30-day money-back guarantee.

-|🏅 Overall Rank||3 av 76 VPN-tjänster|
+|🏅 Overall Rank||3 av 78 VPN-tjänster|

-|🌍 Number of Servers||1,600+|
+|🌍 Number of Servers||1,700+|

-|📱 Number of Devices||Up to 10|
+|📱 Number of Devices||10|

 |💸 Starting Price||4,99 US$ / månad|

 |🎁 Free Plan||Yes|

 |💰 Money-Back Guarantee||30 days (prorated)|